 It’s commonly recommended to drink around 64 ounces of water daily, but everyone’s hydration needs are different.
 As a general rule, drink water throughout the day and whenever you feel thirsty.

 When you are well-hydrated, your urine is typically clear or straw colored.
 You should also avoid caffeinated or alcoholic drinks when you have a UTI or want to prevent one.

-There’s some evidence that cranberry, which contains a chemical compound that can prevent bacteria from adhering to the lining of the urinary tract, can also reduce the risk of a urinary tract infection.
-Some studies also suggest patients with recurring UTIs should drink cranberry juice or take cranberry extract for prevention.
+Cranberries contain a chemical compound that can prevent bacteria from adhering to the lining of the urinary tract.
+There’s some evidence that cranberries can also reduce the risk of a urinary tract infection.
+Some studies also suggest those with recurring UTIs should drink cranberry juice or take cranberry extract.

 How much cranberry juice do you need to help a UTI?

 The general recommendation for women with recurring UTIs is one eight-ounce serving every day.
 Check the label to ensure the juice contains real cranberry juice, and look for juice that is lower in sugar.
 Your healthcare provider can help you pinpoint how much cranberry juice to drink as a home remedy for UTI.

 There’s evidence that increasing your vitamin C intake can help your body fight off infections, including those in the urinary tract.
 That’s because vitamin C can increase urine acidity, giving it antibacterial capabilities.